Sarasota, Florida – You Will Love Our City!

 In 2016, the Sarasota Film Festival was named one of the top 25 coolest festivals in the world.

-In 2017 Sarasota placed #21 on the list for the top 100 places to live, with no other cities in Florida ranking higher than Sarasota.
+In 2017 Sarasota placed #21 on the list of the top 100 places to live, with no other cities in Florida ranking higher than Sarasota.

 Sarasota weather attracts many visitors, especially during the cold winters in the Northeast.
 Temperatures in the winter months average in the 70’s whereas the summer months tend to rise to the low 90’s with high humidity.